-Sarah Owings, KPA CTP, is passionate about reaching challenging learners.
-She specializes in using behavioral science to help transform the lives of fearful, shut-down, and over-the-top dogs.
-As the owner of Bridges Dog Training, and a regular contributor to online training forums, Sarah is known for her innovative approaches to tough behavior problems and for her compassionate and insightful teaching.
-She serves as a faculty member at ClickerExpo, an instructor for Karen Pryor Academy, and an advisor to the Glendale Humane Society in Los Angeles.
-Sarah is a regular contributor to Clean Run Magazine on topics such as stimulus control, release cues, and toy-related cues.
-She is also an avid Nose Work competitor, and, with Helix Fairweather, co-teacher of Cyber Scent, an online foundation-skills course for scent detection taught with clicker training.
+Sarah Owings is a Karen Pryor Academy Certified Training Partner.
+She specializes in the practical application of behavioral principles to help transform the lives of fearful, shut down, and over-the-top dogs.
+As an international speaker and regular contributor to online training forums, she is known for her innovative approaches to tough behavior problems and her compassionate and insightful teaching.
+Sarah has written for Clean Run magazine on topics such as stimulus control, release cues, and toy-related cues.
+She is a member of the ClickerExpo faculty, an instructor for Cyber Scent Online, and an advisor to the Glendale Humane Society in Los Angeles.

 Emma Parsons has been training dogs for more than 20 years and specializes in managing and rehabilitating the reactive and aggressive dog.
 Emma is a faculty member of Karen Pryor Academy for Animal Training & Behavior (KPA), as well as a ClickerExpo faculty member.
 She gives Click to Calm seminars around the world, teaching others how to manage and rehabilitate reactive and aggressive dogs.
 Emma is the author of Click to Calm: Healing the Aggressive Dog and Teaching the Reactive Dog Class, as well as some best-selling DVDs.
 She is a member of the Association of Pet Dog Trainers (APDT) and the International Association of Animal Behavior Consultants (IAABC).